Skip to main content

 Massive modification

-This feature allows you to change the value of one or more attributes of a selected set of cards in the current class.
+This feature allows you to change the value of one or more attributes for a selected set of cards in the current class.

 The function is activated from the contextual menu, after enabling multi‑selection.